 The key for switching your site search to this functionality when necessary is to have it ready and tested in production and use a feature toggle to enable it.
-In other words, Edge Redirector will be in your configuration under a match that will never evaluate to true.
-With the new fast metadata activation you could, for example, do a metadata push that only changes the match to always evaluate to true and be live in less than 15 minutes.
+In other words, Edge Redirector will be set up in your configuration under a match that does not evaluate to true (a flag).
+The flag can be turned on with a quick metadata push (~15 minutes propagation) or with a DNS change as documented here (~5 minutes propagation).

 Conclusion: three right-now optimizations for Cyber Monday

 Feel free to consider the concepts above for the long run, but for now, here are three things you can do today to prepare for Cyber Monday: